SimonLarsen/simonlarsen.github.io/pages/pandocs/index.md

 **Reading Multiple Controllers (Joypads)**

-When having enabled multiple controllers by MLT_REQ, data for each joypad can be read out through JOYPAD register (FF00) as follows: First set P14 and P15 both HIGH (deselect both Buttons and Cursor keys), you can now read the lower 4bits of FF00 which indicate the joypad ID for the following joypad input:
+When having enabled multiple controllers by `MLT_REQ`, data for each joypad can be read out through JOYPAD register (FF00) as follows: First set P14 and P15 both HIGH (deselect both Buttons and Cursor keys), you can now read the lower 4bits of FF00 which indicate the joypad ID for the following joypad input:

     0Fh  Joypad 1
     0Eh  Joypad 2